Bondei

 - Rituals

-- Rituals are performed for various life events, including births, marriages, and funerals, often involving community participation.
+- Rituals are performed for life events, seasons, and spiritual purposes, often involving music and dance.

 - Rites Of Passage